 IT organizations can use code quality standards to detect critical violations of good coding and architectural practice in software.
 Measure software against code quality standards at every release, e.g., measure code compliance to secure architectures, and put CISQ software quality measures into contracts with outside developers or software vendors to track to established outcomes.

 Published Standards Available for Use

-- Automated Function Points (AFP) and Automated Enhancement Points (AEP) are standard measures for software sizing.
+- Automated Function Points (AFP) and Automated Enhancement Points (AEP) for software sizing

-- Automated Quality Characteristic Measures for Security, Reliability, Performance Efficiency, and Maintainability identify critical software flaws based on well-established software engineering rules.
+- Automated Quality Characteristic Measures for measuring the Security, Reliability, Performance Efficiency, and Maintainability of software

 Automated Quality Characteristic Measures in Detail